We aim to transform learning by harnessing the potential of tablet technology in lessons.

-- enhance learning by taking new opportunities technology provides, that were not possible in the past;
+- enhance learning by taking new opportunities that only new technology provides, that were not possible in the past;

 - engage learners born into a digital world, and for them to become responsible digital citizens;

 - enable learners to become independent enquirers, making decisions about how to present their work, and take charge of their own learning experience.
-Also enabling meaningful learning to continue beyond the classroom walls.
+Enabling differentiated learning within and beyond the classroom.

 In class, students create animations explaining mathematical and scientific concepts.
 They make video clips re-enacting a historical event, a play in English, and news reports for Geography.
 On the field, students record each other performing techniques and compare themselves to professionals in the sport.
 In classrooms, e-text books provide students with interactivity: built in quizzes, animations and videos.
 They include spoken text, dictionary, thesaurus and annotation tools.
 Teachers provide written and recorded oral feedback that students receive instantly and can be played back anytime, anywhere.

 My child is no longer frightened of doing written work.
 She can now speak what she wants to be written.
 It’s fantastic.
 Parent, 2016